 The RTA assessments start in 3rd grade and include anywhere from 12 to 36 ‘reading passage’ assessments in addition to the tests the kids are already exposed to.
 End of Grade tests and two other sets of assessments (Case21 and mClass) are also given 3rd graders for just the English portion alone.
 I noted the details below at a school meeting recently, for 3rd grade, the kids get the following just for English:

-- Beginning EOG – establishes a baseline, totally make sense.
+- Beginning EOG – establishes a baseline, totally makes sense.

 - mClass – another quick baseline at the beginning of the year; repeated mid-year and end of year.
 It’s by Amplify — yes, Common Core related Amplify and DPI holds the contract. mClass was rolled out to all schools in NC for the 2013-14 school year.
 Related article here.